russellsim/rainmeter-hwinfo-nvidia-gpu/README.md

-This Rainmeter skin allows you to quickly view CPU utilization, temperature, frequency and voltage.
+This Rainmeter skin allows you to quickly view GPU utilization, temperature, frequency and voltage.

 # Screenshot
 ![Screenshot](Sample.PNG)